-So I would really recommend you to measure, slice and chop all of your ingredients before you turn the heat on.
+So I would really recommend you measure, slice and chop all of your ingredients before you turn the heat on.

-I would really recommend you to cook one portion at a time for the maximum experience of enjoying this recipe.
+I would really recommend you cook one portion at a time for the maximum experience of enjoying this recipe.

 Yes, it would mean the whole family would not be able to eat at the same time, I know.

-The other day I cooked for myself first because I don't really mind eating warm meal, or even cold except for soups (is it an Asian thing?).
+The other day I cooked for myself first because I don't really mind eating a warm meal, or even cold except for soups (is it an Asian thing?).
 Then I cooked for Marco because he likes his meals hot.

-Which leads me to the last tip.
+This leads me to the last tip.
 Your pan should always be dry.

 I mean, the bottom of the pan should never have any liquid until you add in the sauce, of course.

 Even that, you will cook until the sauce dries and the noodles should always end up not soggy.